wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 * Auto-complete and term **suggestions for search phrases**¹
 * Automatic redirect of a user to the term page if he searches for an exact term title
 * Widget to display the terms in your sidebar
-* Widget to display the tag and categories of your [Encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia) in the sidebar
+* Widget to display the tag and categories of your encyclopedia in the sidebar
 * Includes a **bunch of filters** to give you the control of the behavior of this piece of code
 * **Import and export** directly via the official "[WordPress Importer](https://wordpress.org/plugins/wordpress-importer/)" by Automattic Inc.
 * Works great with **WordPress Multisite**